top of page

 I love what might get classified in pitch terms as “adult literary fiction” and it’s what I read the most away from work.
 I have a hard time describing literal elements I look for in novels, but contemporary writers I love include: Karen Russell, Marlon James, Michael Chabon, Patrick Nathan, Garth Greenwell, Jonathan Lethem, Jennifer Egan, Brit Bennett, Olga Tokarczuk, Ben Lerner, and Ling Ma.

 I'm interested in unique structural or craft decisions, as long as they make sense and feel necessary.
-I like folklore, ghost stories, myths, religion; I typically pick up realist fiction, but I really love when things feel slightly surreal because of the prose.
+I like horror elements, folklore, ghost stories, myths, and religion; I typically pick up realist fiction, but I really love when things feel slightly surreal because of the prose.
 I really like fiction that's class-, race-, or power-conscious, that sets up shop in the many divides, contradictions, dangers, and inequities of the world.
 I really like understatement; the most important craft decision an author makes is what to leave unsaid but present just off the page.

 I am probably not the right agent for projects that center the experiences of cops or military officers.